-According to Parenting Magazine, 17% of students attend out-of-state colleges.
-Along with that sense of adventure comes a hefty price tag, as any out-of-state student can tell you.
+Along with that sense of adventure that out-of-state students may be seeking comes a hefty price tag, as any out-of-state student can tell you.

 The price an out-of-state student pays can be 50% higher than that charged to in-state residents.
 And if one hopes to become a resident in order to cut their costs, they will be sorely disappointed when they attempt it.